 With this apple cider vinegar gummies recipe, you will learn how to make your own inexpensive ACV gummies infused with herbs, and customizable to any flavor.

 Goli Apple Cider Gummies are all the rage right now.
-These herbal apple cider vinegar gummies tout their high nutritional value, ability to build immunity, help with detoxification, and ability to manage weight.
-As well as a way to get all of the benefits of raw apple cider vinegar without the tart puckering taste of drinking it straight.
+These apple cider vinegar gummies tout their high nutritional value, ability to build immunity, help with detoxification, and ability to manage weight.
+Not to mention a way to get all of the benefits of raw apple cider vinegar without the tart puckering taste of drinking it straight!

-But, what if you could make something similar right at home for just pennies on the dollar?
+But, they are rather expensive, and what if you could make something similar right at home for just pennies on the dollar?
 And what if you could make them any flavor you wanted?

 Before we start:

 This herbal information is just that, information.
 This blog post and I DO NOT INTEND to treat, cure, or diagnose any disease or illness.
 This is for informational, educational and entertainment purposes only.
 Please consult a physician before using herbs medicinally.

 This post also contains affiliate links throughout.
 Translation: We get a little kick back for sharing certain products, at no additional cost to you, should you choose to purchase said items.
 And - thank you for supporting our farm and family!
 Read the full disclaimer here.

 When I was growing up, we did a lot of what is now referred to as "glamping."
 Our family traveled all over the States in our motorhome.
 We would go with several other family members that also had motorhomes and make our own little caravan.